Administering the Laws and Regulations to the Motor Vehicle Dealers of the Commonwealth of Virginia

 1.4.1 Canceling Your Dealer's License.

-3. All temporary license plates left in stock;
+• All unused temporary license plates

 1.4.2 Inspection by an MVDB Field Representative